 Secure Chorus’ work, based on its members’ and observers’ collaboration, has enabled the development of an ecosystem of Secure Chorus Compliant Products which are all based on a set of standards which provide specific features that are of great relevance for the secure processing of data in enterprise, in both the public and private sector.

-All products provide for end-to-end encryption and can be used in any environment without needing trust in the underlying platforms, both at rest (e.g. storage) and in transit (e.g. network systems).
+All products provide for end-to-end encryption and can be used in a variety of environments, both at rest (e.g. storage) and in transit (e.g. network systems).
 However users are not locked-in by a specific vendor.
 Users of different brands of products can communicate with one another securely.

 The technology can be centrally managed, giving the enterprise full control of the security of the system and therefore the ability to comply with any auditing requirements through a managed and logged process.